HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }, targetOrigin);
 ```

-SMART Web Messaging is designed to be compatible with CDS Hooks, and to implement the CDS Hooks decisions flow.
-For any CDS Hooks Actions array, you can create a list of SMART Web Messaging API calls:
+SMART Web Messaging is designed to be compatible with CDS Hooks, and to
+implement the CDS Hooks decisions flow.
+For any [CDS Hooks Action] array, you
+can create a list of SMART Web Messaging API calls:

-* CDS Hooks suggestion type is used to populate the payload's `.messageType`
+* [CDS Hooks Action] `type` is used to populate the response `messageType`
   * `create`→ `scratchpad.create`
   * `update`→ `scratchpad.update`
   * `delete`→ `scratchpad.delete`
-* CDS Hooks suggestion body: used to populate the the payload's `.payload.resource`
+* [CDS Hooks Action] `resource`: used to populate the `payload.resource`

-For example, a proposal to update a draft prescription in the context of a CDS Hooks request might look like:
+For example, a proposal to update a draft prescription in the context of a CDS
+Hooks request might look like:

 ```js
 // Update to a better, cheaper alternative prescription appWindow.postMessage({
   "messageId": "<some new guid>",